January 18, 2016

 Beyond just behavior, the presence of within-population phenotypic variation has been found to strongly affect population dynamics.
 This continuing area of interest nicely dovetails with other topics, expanding research in the lab general ecological questions.
 In particular we are initiating projects examining small mammal population and community dynamics in tall grass prairie systems.

-Check out the Publications and Projects page for an idea about the general types of questions in which the Evolutionary Ecology of Variation lab group is interested.
+Check out the Publications page for an idea about the general types of questions in which the Evolutionary Ecology of Variation lab group is interested.

 Assistant Professor (2012- )